CyberTailor/find-work/docs/installation.rst

 Gentoo
 ------

-find-work is packaged for Gentoo in the GURU ebuild repository.
+find-work and its plugins are packaged for Gentoo in the GURU ebuild repository.

 .. prompt:: bash #